 Discourse analysis as a theoretical and methodological whole.
 The philosophical bases of corresponding approaches: the main versions.
 A critical approach to taken-for-granted knowledge as a fundamental characteristic of discourse analytical perspective.
 The necessity to take into account the historical and cultural specificity of human views and knowledge within the scope of discourse analytical approach.
 The idea of deep connection between knowledge and socio-cultural processes as widely shared by discourse analysts.
 The different types and levels of discourse analysis.
 The interdisciplinary character of corresponding ideas, procedures, techniques etc. The traditional forms of discourse analysis (based on the erudition and sensibility of interpretators).
 Formal discourse analysis (oriented towards semiotics and linguistics).
+Anthropological discourse analysis.
 Discourse analysis and hermeneutics.
 Discourse analysis and deconstruction.
 The definition of interpretation in terms of semantic representations as based on subjective mental models of language users.
 The composition of mental models (settings - time and space, participants and their identities, roles, relatios as well as their knowledge and goals, one or more events and actions).
 The role of general human knowledge in forming the subjective mental models; the relevance of peculiar epistemic communities in the process.
 The idea of cognitive psychology of discourse as a study of the basic structures of subjective mental models of interpretative activities.
 The problem of interrelationship between descriptive and normative aspects of discourse analysis.
 The tradition of critical discourse analysis: the exploration of possibilities for socio-cultural change.

-THE MULTIDIMENSIONAL CHARACTER OF THE DISCOURSE ANALYSIS OF CULTURAL TEXTS

-Discursive reading and analysis of cultural texts as a system of cognitive procedures.
-Text analysis from the perspective of a particular cultural form.
-The complex nature of the analysis (which is carried on the semantic, syntactic, paradigmaticand syntagmatic levels).Discursive semantically correlated with the cultural prerequisites.
-The semiotic analysis of the cultural texts.
+THE MULTIDIMENSIONAL CHARACTER OF THE DISCOURSE ANALYSIS OF THE TEXTS OF CULTURAL ANTHROPOLOGY cultural form.
+The complex nature of the analysis (which is carried on the semantic, syntactic, pragmatic, paradigmatic and syntagmatic levels).
+Discursive text analysis, semantically correlated with the cultural prerequisites. -Reflective turn" in cultural anthropology (B. Malinowski) and discursive analysis.
+The semiotic analysis of the texts of cultural anthropology.
 The disclosure of correlations between the text and the narrative structures of the discursive nature (at the level of theme, plot, subjective activities (cultural creativity)).
-The formal aspects of discursive approach to the analysis of cultural texts ("automatic discourse analysis" of M. Pêcheux).
-Designing the models of assimilation, mastering and interiorizing by the subjectsthe cultural valueson the basis of discursive analysis of cultural texts.
-The discourse analysis of cultural texts in the context of intercultural dialogue.
-The interdisciplinary character of discursive reading and analysis of cultural texts.
-The problem of interrelationship between discursive analysis of cultural texts and "poetics of culture" (S. Greenblatt) as a framework for their reading.
+The formal aspects of discursive approach to the analysis of cultural texts (-automatic discourse analysis" of M. Pêcheux).
+Designing the models of assimilation, mastering and interiorizing by the subjects the cultural values on the basis of discursive analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.
+The discourse analysis of the texts of cultural anthropology.